 When this step-change occurred and vast carbon dioxide reserves began to be unleashed, life on land struggled, and the oceans began warming and becoming more acidic.

 This ultimately ended up destabilizing stores of frozen methane – a shorter lived, but far more potent greenhouse gas – beneath the sea floor.
-These effused into the Panthalassic and Tethys oceans, and climate change was exacerbated further.
+These effused into the Panthalassic and Tethys oceans, some of which would have made it into the atmosphere - and so, climate change was exacerbated further.

 On Earth, everything that is an equation needs to be balanced.
 If you heat the oceans, they will try to cool down.
 Similarly, if you add in all this methane and carbon dioxide, another gas needs to be removed to make room, so to speak.
-In this case, that gas was oxygen, and chemistry conspired to remove it from all of life’s environments.
+In this case, that gas was oxygen; as temperatures rose and plant and algal life died out, this vital gas was rapidly removed from all of life’s environments.